How to start a business in Texas

 Register your business

-For sole proprietors and unincorporated partnerships:
+For sole proprietors and unincorporated partnerships, follow these steps:

-- Contact your local county clerk's office
+- Contact your local county clerk's office.

-- Complete an Assumed Name Certificate (DBA filing)
+- Complete an Assumed Name Certificate (DBA filing).

-- Provide basic business details like your name, address, and business name
+- Provide basic business details like your name, address, and business name.

-For LLCs, limited partnerships, and corporations:
+For LLCs, limited partnerships, and corporations, follow these steps:

-- Go to the Texas Secretary of State's SOS Direct portal
+- Go to the Texas Secretary of State's SOSDirect portal.

-- Create a Certificate of Formation
+- Create a Certificate of Formation.

-- Pay the filing fee ($300 for LLCs, $300 for corporations)
+- Pay the filing fee.

+As part of registration, you'll nominate a registered agent who receives legal and tax documents on your business's behalf.
 Once approved, you'll receive a Certificate of Fact (called a Certificate of Good Standing in other states) authorizing you to operate in Texas.

 Here are the filing fees by business structure: